midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

         not before merging the PR.
         - "Success": the validation did not found any issue and returns a message indicating that the validation is a success and the PR can be merged.

-    - The PDF file containing the visualization is accessible has an artifact of the GitHub Actions.
-    For more information, please see [here](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts)

 #### Run checks locally